Why does the Council hold information about me?

 - It is necessary for the protection of another person

 - There are substantial public interest reasons for continuing to process the data.
-You can request a restriction by completing the form below.
+You can request a restriction by completing our Personal Data Processing Request form below.

 There are some situations when you have a right to not only see the data we hold on you but also to transfer it to another organisation, if you wish.
 This will only apply, however, when: